arclabs561/rank-refine/README.md

    - Storage-constrained deployments
    - Factor 2-3 recommended (50-66% reduction)

+5. **Two-stage refinement with Matryoshka** → Use `matryoshka::refine`
+   - After coarse search using head dimensions
+   - Refine candidates using tail dimensions
+   - Matryoshka embeddings (hierarchical dimension packing)

 **When not to use**:
 - First-stage retrieval over millions of docs (use dense + ANN)
 - Very short documents (<10 tokens, little benefit over dense)
 - Latency-critical first-stage (dense embeddings are faster)
-- Storage-constrained without pooling (10-100x larger than dense)
+- Storage-constrained without pooling (typically 10-50x larger than dense, depends on document length)

 See [REFERENCE.md](REFERENCE.md) for algorithm details and edge cases.